fjmk/docker-drupal-dev/README.md

 A Dockerfile to be used to build an image to create a container to start a webservice for local drupal development.

-login : root password: ub ==> replace password when using it
+login : root password: root ==> replace password when using it
-mysql : root password: mypwd ==> replace password when using it

 to create and execute the container :

 checkout your drupal development code in /path/to/drupal7
 create sites/default/files and sites/default/settings.php if they not exists and make them writable as needed

-To keep your database between container starts, create a directory sites/default/files/mysql

 Now you are ready to start the webservice: